 Please remember that the above gives an accurate value in 100g for high potassium foods in your diet.
 For example 100g of Beans, snap, green, raw contains 211 mg of potassium.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the potassium nutritional content.

 The food with the highest potassium content per typical serving is Beans, snap, green, microwaved which contains 374.68 mg in 1 cup 1/2" pieces (or 116 g).
-The precentage of the recommended daily value for this serving is 8 %.
-For this serving the Sodium content is 3.48 mg, the Calories content is 45.24 kcal, the Protein content is 2.68 g, the Fat content is 0.58 g and the Carbohydrate content is 7.44 g.
+The percentage of the recommended daily value for this serving is 8 %.
+For this serving the Calories content is 45.24 kcal, the Sodium content is 3.48 mg, the Protein content is 2.68 g, the Fat content is 0.58 g and the Carbohydrate content is 7.44 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing potassium which can be scaled for different servings and quantities.
 We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high potassium content in foods.